-The continuous successful operation of the REMIT data collection and data sharing against the lack of human and financial resources was a huge challenge in previous years and will remain a challenge in 2022 and beyond given the continuous growth of the collected data volume in recent years.
+The continuous successful operation of the REMIT data collection and data sharing against the lack of human and financial resources was a significant challenge in previous years and will remain a challenge in 2022 and beyond given the continuous growth of the collected data volume in recent years driven by e.g. market developments such as the introduction of Single Intraday Coupling (SIDC).

-inside information.
-Given the sheer volume of transactions reported by market participants, the Agency performs its monitoring functions, consisting in an initial assessment or analysis of the reported transactions, in two stages.
-The first stage is based on the automatic screening performed by purposely-developed surveillance software.
+Detecting and deterring market manipulation and trading based on inside information.
+Given the sheer volume of transactions reported by market participants, the Agency performs its monitoring functions, consisting in an initial assessment or analysis of the reported records of transactions, in two stages.
+The first stage is based on the automatic screening performed by purposely enhanced surveillance software.
 This screening is expected to identify anomalous events based on predefined "alerts".
 The second stage looks into these anomalous events ('triggered alerts') to identify those for which market abuse can be suspected and which are then notified to NRAs for investigation.
 This second stage focuses on market participants' behaviour and must therefore be conducted by highly qualified experts.
 Moreover, the Agency aims to ensure that NRAs carry out their activities under REMIT in a coordinated and consistent manner.